 The pre-health committee interview is a vital part of the pre-health committee's evaluation of an applicant because it gives the committee a chance to hear the applicant contextualize one’s motivations and readiness for a career in medicine as a reflection of one’s experiences and education.
-Committee interviews run from about April to July, the timing of which depends on an applicant's readiness.
+Committee interviews run from early March to late June, the timing of which depends on an applicant's readiness.
 Each interview committee consists of three faculty:

 - A faculty member selected by the applicant

 - A faculty member selected by the HPP office